aquasecurity/starboard/docs/design/design_trivy_file_system_scanner.md

 > filesystem scanner at the time of writing this proposal.

 We further restrict scan Jobs to run on the same node where scanned Pod is running and never pull images from remote registries by setting the `ImagePullPolicy` to `Never`.
-To determine the node for a scan Job Starboard will list active Pods controlled by the scanned workload.
+To determine the node for a scan Job Trivy-Operator will list active Pods controlled by the scanned workload.
 If the list is not empty it will take the node name from the first Pod, otherwise it will ignore the workload.